Demi-urge/menace_sandbox/docs/meta_workflow_planner.md

 - `cluster_workflows(threshold, retriever)` controls the similarity cutoff for the ROI‑weighted similarity matrix when grouping workflow identifiers using a provided `Retriever` instance.
-- `compose_pipeline(length, synergy_weight, roi_weight)` limits the number of
+- `compose_pipeline(length, similarity_weight, synergy_weight, roi_weight)` limits
-  steps in generated chains and exposes weights to balance synergy against ROI.
+  the number of steps in generated chains and exposes weights to balance embedding similarity, structural synergy and ROI.
 - `plan_and_validate(top_k, failure_threshold, entropy_threshold)` governs the
   number of candidate chains considered and the acceptance criteria during sandbox execution.